 Reporting Scope 1 and Scope 2 emissions is recommended, but reporting Scope 3 emissions is discretionary.
 The organisational boundary of the GHG Report is something for each Local Authority to decide - see section 3 of this report for Bromley's scope.

-The table below sets out LB Bromley's (CMP2) 2012/13 baseline, 2013/14, 2014/15, 2015/16 and 2016/17 GHG emissions data according to scope:
+The table below splits LB Bromley's (CMP2) 2012/13 baseline, 2013/14, 2014/15 and 2015/16 GHG emissions data according to scope:

 Emissions from local authority own estate and operations (Former NI 185)